Wireless Access Control Systems for Businesses

 Wireless vs. Wired Access Control Systems

-Wireless systems are often ideal for:
+Wireless systems are often a strong fit for:

-Smaller to mid-size commercial facilities
+• Smaller and mid-size commercial facilities

-Businesses that need remote management
+• Businesses that need remote access management

 Wired systems may be preferred for:

-Large facilities with complex security requirements
+• Large facilities with complex security requirements

-New construction projects designed around security infrastructure
+• New construction projects planned around security infrastructure

 Common Business Use Cases